logzio/logz-docs/_source/logzio_collections/_prometheus-sources/dotnet-custom.md

 ###### Apdex

-Apdex (Application Performance Index) allows us to monitor end-user satisfaction.
+Apdex (Application Performance Index) allows you to monitor end-user satisfaction.
 For more information on this metric, refer to [App Metrics documentation](https://www.app-metrics.io/getting-started/metric-types/apdex/).

 ###### Counter

-Counters are one of the simpliest metrics types supported and allow us to track how many times something has happened.
+Counters are one of the simpliest metrics types supported and allow you to track how many times something has happened.
 For more information on this metric, refer to [App Metrics documentation](https://www.app-metrics.io/getting-started/metric-types/counters/).

 ###### Gauge